 - People can pursue wealth, health and happiness however they choose so long as it doesn’t go against societal law.

-- Individuals stand up to any attempt to spread chaos and disorder in society.
+- Individuals stand up to anyone trying to spread chaos and disorder in society.

-- Everyone alerts the authorities to criminal actions.
+- Everyone alerts the authorities to unlawful actions.

 Lawful Neutral quotes